 Index of journal articles, books, book chapters, book reviews, dissertations, and selected government publications on East-Central Europe and the former Soviet Union published in the United States and Canada.
-The online version of the American Bibliography of Slavic and East European Studies.
+The online version of the American Bibliography of Slavic, East European, and Eurasian Studies.

 Indexes journal articles, book reviews, and dissertations on the history of the world, except the United States and Canada.
 Subjects include diplomatic history, economics, international relations, and political science.

 Highly selective, annotated bibliography of books and articles in every field of historical scholarship.
 Bibliographies are organized geographically and further subdivided by time period and topic.